Jeongmin0658/Tutorial_Kimgroup_kentech/Version_2023_summer/REAMD.md

-# This is a space for the contributors of version 2023.
+# This is a space for the contributors of version 2023 summer.

 WARNING!!! - Do NOT copy your codes in the other folders!!!